 The benefit of using nematodes is that once established, they provide season-long control.

-More tips to keep in mind as you grow...
+Here are more tips to keep in mind as you take care of your plants.

 - Don’t overwater your plants